John R. Swallow elected 23rd President of Carthage College

 “Our faculty will really respect that he’s a scholar-teacher,” Prof. Trautwein said.
 “He’s an experienced researcher who also knows how to relate to students.
 That’s something we want all faculty members to model on campus.”

 President-elect Swallow’s wife, Cameron, is a high school math and English teacher.
-They have two children in college: Ruth, 20, and Sophie, 18.
+They have two children in college: Bard, 20, and Sophie, 18.

 Besides the similarities of the institutions, he was attracted to Kenosha’s size and the chance to move closer to relatives in the Chicago area.